lghackett/lghackett.github.io/_pages/research.md

 </div></details>

 <details style="margin-bottom:20px;">
-	<summary><strong>Differential subsidence, damages and fragility: Evidence from a systematic analysis in Mexico City</strong> with Enrique Fernández-Torres
+	<summary><strong>Differential subsidence, damages, and fragility: Evidence from a systematic analysis of structural vulnerability in Mexico City</strong> with Enrique Fernández-Torres
 	</summary>
 <div align="left" style="padding-left: 20px;line-height:15px">
-<p><small> Understanding the structural vulnerability of buildings and public infrastructure to differential subsidence is crucial to evaluating the risks and costs that subsidence poses in urban areas.
-We combine novel estimates of plot-specific differential subsidence in Mexico City with a representative resident survey of structural issues in private residents and public infrastructure to estimate structural fragility curves and damage thresholds.
+<p><small> Understanding the structural vulnerability of buildings and public infrastructure to differential subsidence is crucial for evaluating the risks and costs that subsidence poses in urban areas.
+We combine novel estimates of plot-specific differential subsidence in Mexico City with a representative survey of structural issues in both private residences and public infrastructure to estimate structural fragility curves and damage thresholds.
 We then extrapolate these findings from micro-data to a city-wide analysis, calculating damages and vulnerability at a city block level.</small></p></div></details>